mlochbaum/BQN/tutorial/expression.md

     ÷ ×   # \
     √ ⋆   # \ shift

 In case you're wondering, Logarithm—the other inverse of Power—is written `⋆⁼`.
-We'll get to it in the section on modifiers.
+We'll see how that works when we introduce `⁼` in the section on 1-modifiers.

 ## Compound expressions